 Anticipating the Future and Honoring the Past

-On May 28, 2002, the California Indian Seal and the Spanish-Mexican Seal were installed in front of the State Capitol flanking the Great Seal of California.
+On May 28, 2002, the California Indian Seal and the Spanish-Mexican Seal were dedicated and installed in front of the State Capitol flanking the Great Seal of California.

 A Testament to California’s History Before Statehood

-The Committee felt strongly that the seals should be placed at the West Capitol Steps, the entrance to the home of California's government and the physical representation of its people.
-This location deliberately and powerfully signals the value California places on the contributions of generations of California Indians and Hispanic people.
+The Committee felt strongly that the seals should be placed at the West Capitol Steps.
+This location deliberately and powerfully signals the value California places on the contributions of generations of California Native Americans and Hispanic people.

-Robert Freeman, a California Indian from the Southern California Rincon Indian Reservation created the California Indian Seal.
+Robert Freeman, from the Southern California Rincon Indian Reservation, created the California Indian Seal.
 Susan Shelton and Donna Billick created the Spanish/Mexican Seal.
-The artists worked closely with Alan Osborne of the Art Foundry in Sacramento to ensure that the final bronze pieces accurately represented their original Corn and Field Element from Mexican Sealdesigns.
-To see the artists at work, go to the Creation Process Related Link at this tour stop.
+The artists worked closely with Alan Osborne of the Art Foundry in Sacramento to ensure that the final bronze pieces accurately represented their original corn and field element from Mexican seal designs.